How to Break into Real Estate Debt Funds, from Senior Lending to Mezzanine

 The “Why Real Estate?” question should be easy if you’re already in a real estate group: You gave up a generalist group and broader opportunities because you wanted to focus on this industry.

-I sometimes received more open-ended questions and case studies at smaller funds.
+I sometimes received more open-ended questions and case studies at smaller funds, and some of those required real estate market analysis as well.

 They might have asked me to discuss the investment merits of a specific REIT or property, and it turned into more of a conversation and less of a formal presentation.